Project overview

 The product:

-A mobile app for Sister Bay Scuba, designed to help users get scuba certified or book a dive with ease.
+A mobile app and desktop website for Sister Bay Scuba, a fictitious dive shop, designed to help users get scuba certified or book a dive with ease.

 The problem: